-Good cash flow knowledge will help entrepreneurs in the cosmetics industry control cost estimates, control plan implementation, and control additional costs, ensuring business success.
-Indeed, it can be inferred from the present findings that cash flow forecasting should not be considered in relation to dwindling business growth and performance in the country.
+Good cash flow knowledge will help entrepreneurs control cost estimates, control plan implementation, and control additional costs, ensuring business success.
+Indeed, it can be inferred from the present findings that cash flow forecasting should not be considered in relation to dwindling business growth and performance in Enugu state.
 This result has implications for research and business analysis.
 Although the study is challenged with limitations, for instance, subjective measures of cashflow forecasting knowledge have been criticized for the issue of common variance.
 Also, the sampling method poses a burden for generalization.
 Future research should consider multiple data collection approaches and employ more comprehensive samples to ensure the generalization of the outcome.
-Nonetheless, the study concludes that cosmetics entrepreneurs in River state are knowledgeable about cash flow forecasting.
+Nonetheless, the study concludes that small business enterprises in Enugu state are knowledgeable about cash flow forecasting.